networkx/nx-guides/content/generators/geometric.md

-A recent extention of Random Geometric Graphs couples the influence of distance between nodes that are within the maximum connection distance, $R$, to better model real-world systems where node proximity does not necessarily gaurantee a connection between "close" nodes.
+A recent extention of Random Geometric Graphs couples the influence of distance between nodes that are within the maximum connection distance, $R$, to better model real-world systems where node proximity does not necessarily guarantee a connection between "close" nodes.
 In Soft Random Geometric Graphs, the probability  of connection between nodes $i$ and $j$ is a function of their distance, $d_{ij}, if $d_{ij} \leq R$.